-Residential Improvements have become a more significant relative driver of U.S. Lumber consumption, accounting for more than 40% of total 2022 industry demand
+Residential Improvements have become a more significant relative driver of U.S. Lumber consumption, accounting for more than 40% of total 2022 industry demand in U.S. (for periods with similar total housing starts)

-Comparing U.S. OSB Consumption in Residential Improvement & Industrial Segments Across Periods with Similar Total Housing Starts
+OSB Consumption of Residential Improvement & Industrial Segments